ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Extra large muslins are pretty useless opt for fabric square size

 - Really useful if baby has trapped gas https://www.boots.com/infacol-oral-suspension-55ml-10257859

+- sleeping back is a must. swaddling is hard work